dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 }
 ```

-Here, `paramDG()` is merely `paramDGs[i]()` with an approriate index `i`.
+Here, `paramDG()` is merely `paramDGs[i]()` with an appropriate index `i`.
-Depending on how strictly or loosely the Language Maintainers decide to interpret the term *essential call*,
+Depending on how strictly or loosely the Language Maintainers decide to interpret *essential call to a parameter*,
 this function might need to be rewritten so that the essential call `paramDGs[i]()` appears in the code literally.
-Basic tracking akin to `scope` as in DIP&nbsp;1000 that provides insights whether a local essential FP/D type variable has the value of a parameter
+Basic tracking akin to inferring `scope` as in DIP&nbsp;1000
+that provides insights whether a local essential FP/D type variable has the value of a parameter
 would solve this problem completely.
 This is, however, not proposed by this DIP, as it could unnecessrily complicate the implementation.